AlexanderPPetrov/st-js-be-2020/README.md

 Make sure that you replace \/test at the end with the name of your Database

 and replace the field \<password\> with your actual password

+Make sure that you remove ; at the end as it will cause an error:

+Error while saving data in MongoDB atlas with mongoose